-San Antonio is home to one of the world's largest bat colonies — a boon for natural pest control since a bat can eat its weight in insects in a single night.
-One way you can support these bug–munching mammals is by growing bat–tastic native plants.
+San Antonio is home to one of the world’s largest bat colonies — a boon for natural pest control since a bat can eat its weight in insects in a single night.
+Encourage these bug–munching mammals by growing bat–tastic native plants.

 Few San Antonio residents know that we have the largest colony of bats in the world.
 Just north of San Antonio heading towards Garden Ridge, the Bracken Cave is home to up to 20 million Brazilian free-tailed bats (Tadarida braziliensis) in the summer.